-David focused on downtown development as soon as he arrived in Denver in 1990.
-David’s first project was the Lofts over the Wynkoop Brewery.
-Since the Wynkoop, David established the vision for historic conversions such as the Downtown Denver and Downtown San Diego Courtyards by Marriott, which utilized the Historic Investment Tax Credit.
-In Denver, David was one of the first developers to work through, develop and sell deed-restricted, for-sale units at Silver State Lofts, a program that codified in the Inclusionary Housing Ordinance.
-As a LEED-Accredited Professional, David oversees all aspects of project development and management to ensure they meet project specifications, budgets and timelines.
-He received the Denver Business Journal’s Developer of the Year award for 2012.
+David co-founded Zocalo spurred by a commitment to real estate development that balanced investment returns, community, and environmental impact.
+David focused on downtown redevelopment as soon as he arrived in Denver in 1990.
+David’s first project was the Lofts over the Wynkoop Brewery where he lived until 1995.
+Since the Wynkoop, David established a vision for historic conversions such as the Downtown Denver and Downtown San Diego Courtyards by Marriott, both of which utilized the Historic Investment Tax Credit.
+In Denver, David was one of the first developers to work through, develop and sell deed-restricted, for-sale units, a program that codified in the Inclusionary Housing Ordinance.
+Of the four IHO projects in downtown Denver, David was responsible for developing three.